 Once data points are concentrated in the gateway, they can be available to various remote and local users via different protocols.
 This feature of the gateway is especially useful in cases where a device has limited outbound communication.
 Different users with varying interests may want to access the same device at the same time.

-Since a gateway collects data points from different devices in a substation, it is the ideal place to implement some logic for control and operation purposes.
-By using a well-known programming language such as IEC 61131, input points can be created, and output commands can be issued based on some predefined logic.
+Since a gateway collects data points from different devices in a substation, it is the ideal place to implement some logic for control and operation reasons.
+Using a well-known programming language like IEC 61131, input points can be created and output commands can be issued based on some predefined logics.
 These points can also be sent to a control and monitoring system in the master station.

-Although the terms RTU and gateway are used interchangeably these days, first-generation RTUs were devices with limited communication capabilities that were used to convert hardwired signals into digital binary or analog data points.
-These devices generally had high I/O capacities as most of the system parameters were not yet available in digital format and they communicated over serial links.
+Although the terms RTU and gateway are used interchangeably these days, first-generation RTUs were fact devices with limited communication capabilitiesused to convert hardwired signals into digital binary or analog data points.
+They generally had high IO capacities as most of the system parameters were not yet available in digital format and they communicated over serial links.

-With the evolution of digital relays, most system parameters became digitally available directly from relays and meter-over-ethernet links and via new protocols – and the demand for high-capacity RTUs was reduced.
+With the evolution of digital relays, most system parameters became digitally available directly from the relays and meter-over-ethernet links and via new protocols and the demand for high capacity RTUs was reducted.
 However, there are still some hardwire signals (e.g. breaker monitoring and control, cabinet door safety switch, transformer oil gauge) that need to be monitored or controlled by remote users – sometimes even separately from the protection system.

-A distributed I/O device can convert a limited number of Input/Outputs into digital values and communicate those values via a standard protocol through serial or ethernet links.
+A distributed IO device can convert a limited number of Input/Outputs into digital values and communicate them via a standard protocol through serial or ethernet links.

-Digital meters are another type of IED that can measure and record main system parameters and communicate them to a control center.
+Digital meters are another type of IEDs that can measure and record main system parameters and communicate them to a control center.

-A single-line diagram is an interactive graphical representation of the grid system via which an operator can monitor different parameters of the system and issue commands as necessary.
-A SCADA single-line diagram generally consists of an overview of the system plus multiple detailed pages for different components of the system to which an operator can navigate.
+A single-line diagram is an interactive graphical representation of the grid system via which an operator can monitor different parameters of the system and issue commands in case it is necessary.
+A SCADA single line diagram generally consists of an overview of the system plus multiple detailed pages for different components of the system to which an operator can navigate.